pkelly03/thisstrangecity/README.md

-# Yeomangradle #
+# This Strange City #

-yeomangradle is a template project that sets up a gradle environmenta
+thisstrangecity is a template project that sets up a gradle environmenta

 Gradle is a pretty cool build tool for implementing jvm based applications.
 Yeoman on the other hand is excellent framework for packaging and doing all sorts of sexy stuff for front end work.